-Setting the right temperature on your thermostat is key to feeling comfortable at home.
+Setting the right temperature on your programmable thermostat is key to feeling comfortable at home.
 However, these days a lot of people tend to overheat their homes, leading to wasted energy and restless, stuffy nights, resulting in headaches.
 And whilst comfort cannot be defined absolutely, the official cold weather plan for the US suggests living room temperatures of 70°F, whereas bedrooms and all other occupied rooms should be at 64°F. Rooms should not exceed 75°F.

 Unfortunately, basic central heating systems don’t allow control of individual room temperatures and all too often there is only a single thermostat located in the hallway, making it more difficult to balance the temperatures at home.
 However, a simple tip can help here: Turn on the heating and set the radiator valve in your living room to a comfortable level.
 Then set the valves in the remaining rooms that you are using one level lower.
 For example, if your living room feels comfortable at level 4 on the radiator valve, your bedroom should be at level 3 or lower.
 Finally, the thermostat in the hallway should be set to 68°F – since this is the last place to warm up, this will ensure all rooms maintain a comfortable temperature without overheating.
 Unused rooms should have their doors closed and radiators set to the lowest level.

 2. TURNING UP THE THERMOSTAT TO HEAT THE ROOMS QUICKLY